satzh390/NotifyX/design/README.md

 2) Processor loads rule + resolves recipients:
    - If event has explicit recipients → use them
-   - If event has no recipients → use rule's `defaultRecipients`
-   - If no rule defaults → use subscribers/groups that have `subscribedEventTypes` matching the event type
+   - If event has no recipients → use subscribers/groups that have `subscribedEventTypes` matching the event type
-3) Expand recipients: explicit `subscriberIds` + members of groups + direct emails/phones + rule defaults (if applicable)
+3) Expand recipients: explicit `subscriberIds` + members of groups + direct emails/phones
 4) Deduplicate subscriberIds
 5) For each subscriber → expand per-channel tasks (respecting preferences and DND)
 6) Workers send notifications + log status